FleuryIO/constellation/SPIRITUAL-ACKNOWLEDGMENT.md

 - **The Bhagavad Gita** (भगवद्गीता) - The Song of the Lord
 - **The Guru Gita** (गुरु गीता) - The Song of the Guru
 - **The teachings of Siddha Maha Yoga**
+- **The teachings of Swami Purushottamananda Ji**

 These teachings will certainly guide us toward deeper understanding, allowing us to revise and write with greater clarity and precision this homage, here and now present on and through GitHub and these repositories.

+---

+### 🌊 Teaching: Happiness in Tranquility

+**Swami Purushottamananda Ji** teaches us:

+> *"Do you know when happiness is obtained?
+We eat some delicious food; hear a melodious song; enjoy an attractive dance.
+On such occasions the mind becomes tranquil.
+Happiness is in tranquility.
+And where is this tranquility?
+It exists in our own heart.
+When the mind becomes calm, that happiness just reflects in it, even as the image of the sun fully reflects in clear, still water."*

+**OM**

+This teaching illuminates our vision: technology must **serve tranquility**, not disturb it.
+Like clear, still water allows the sun to reflect perfectly in it, our tools must allow the mind to remain clear and tranquil, so that happiness can naturally reflect within.

+**Technology That Shifts Back to the Human** = Technology That Shifts Back to Tranquility.

 ### Gratitude to Sacred Concepts